mmkke/GMRI/PROTOTYPE.md

 ['Hake_Imported_USD', 'Hake_Imported_Kilos', 'Redfish_Imported_USD', 'Redfish_Domestic_USD', 'Redfish_Domestic_Kilos', 'Redfish_Imported_Kilos']

-Since out main focus of the inquiry was Haddock, Cod and Pollock it did not seem necessary to keep these in the analysis with such a large percentage of NaN values.
+Since the main focus of our inquiry was on Haddock, Cod and Pollock, it did not seem necessary to keep these in the analysis with such a large percentage of NaN values.

 <img src="figs/missingness2.png" width=800>